OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_tests.rst

 Edge cases
 ^^^^^^^^^^

-You should test methods for proper input handling as well as for failure cases and for edge cases.
+Test the methods for proper input handling as well as for failure cases and for edge cases:

 * What happens on correct input?
 * What happens on incorrect input?